pboling/railsbling.com/content/posts/how_i_go_again.md

 echo 'export PATH=~/root/usr/local/bin:$PATH' >> ~/.bashrc
 ```

 You will be pushing my site's git repo onto the server as a remote from my local.
-So prepare <i class='fa fa-git'></i> for that.
+So prepare <i class='fas fa-git'></i> for that.
 I had already done this for the initial install 2 years ago, and it isn't changing, so I skipped this step.

 ```